Configuring

 Exporting metrics with OpenTelemetry

-To configure an Event Manager instance or an Event Gateway instance to emit metrics, you configure the openTelemetry section on the associated custom resource.
+To configure an Event Manager or Event Gateway instance to emit metrics, you configure the openTelemetry section on the associated custom resource or Kubernetes Deployment.
+On Docker gateways, set the OpenTelemetry properties as arguments in your Docker run command, for example: -e <property name>.

 • For Event Manager instances, you can configure OpenTelemetry in the spec.manager.openTelemetry section of the EventEndpointManagement custom resource.

-• For Event Gateway instances, you can configure OpenTelemetry in the spec.openTelemetry section of the EventGateway custom resource.
+• For operator-managed and Kubernetes Deployment Event Gateway instances, you can configure OpenTelemetry in the spec.openTelemetry section of the EventGateway custom resource or Kubernetes Deployment.

 openTelemetry: